Line Operators in $U(1|1)$ Chern-Simons Theory: The Category of Line Operators

 Note that when $e\notin \mathbb{Z}$ or $e=0$, there is an equivalence between $KL_{e}$ and the category of modules for $\fgl(1|1)$ on which $E = \{\psi_+, \psi_-\}$ acts with generalized eigenvalue $e$, cf. \cite[Proposition 3.2]{BN22}.
 Restricting to local modules $KL^0_{e}$, we are forced to require $N_0$ and $E_0$ act semisimply, whence $E_0$ acts as scalar multiplication by $e$.
 Moreover, the generator $N_0 + \frac{k}{2}E_0$ is required to have integer eigenvalues. \footnote{For more details, see Appendix \ref{sec:reptheory}.} As described in \cite[Section 5.1]{BN22}, we can alternatively think of such a representation of $\mathfrak{gl}(1|1)$ as a $\Z$-graded module for the $\Z$-graded superalgebra generated by the two odd generators $\psi_\pm$ (degrees $\pm 1$) with anti-commutator $\{\psi_+, \psi_-\} = e$.
 We denote this $\Z$-graded superalgebra $\mathrm{Cl}_e$; the algebra $\mathrm{Cl}_0$ is an exterior algebra on two generators for whereas $\mathrm{Cl}_e$ for $e \neq 0$ is a Clifford algebra.

-If we were to stop here, morphisms would be required to have degree $0$ to mirror the fact that morphisms of $\mathfrak{gl}(1|1)$ modules intertwine the actions of $T_+$.
+If we were to stop here, morphisms would be required to have degree $0$ to mirror the fact that morphisms of $\mathfrak{gl}(1|1)$ modules respect the grading.
 Instead, we must contend with the de-equivariantization arising from fusion with $\widehat{A}_{\pm k,0}$.
-Since fusion with these modules simply shifts the eigenvalue of $T_+$ by $\pm k$, leaving $e$ fixed, we see that this de-equivariantization amounts to reducing the $\Z$ grading on $\mathrm{Cl}_e$ and its modules to a grading by $\Z_k$.
-If we think of the grading on modules and morphisms as arising from an action of $\C^\times$ (generated by $T_+$) and restricting to degree $0$ morphisms as taking $\C^\times$ equivariance, we conclude that the effect of the de-equivariantization is to instead take $\Z_k$-equivariant morphisms, i.e. restricting morphisms to have degree $0 \mod k$.
+Since fusion with these modules simply shifts the grading by $\pm k$, leaving $e$ fixed, we see that this de-equivariantization amounts to reducing the $\Z$ grading on $\mathrm{Cl}_e$ and its modules to a grading by $\Z_k$.
+If we think of the grading on modules and morphisms as arising from an action of $\C^\times$ and restricting to degree $0$ morphisms as taking $\C^\times$ equivariance, we conclude that the effect of the de-equivariantization is to instead take $\Z_k$-equivariant morphisms, i.e. restricting morphisms to have degree $0 \mod k$.
 Putting this together, we find that the subcategory of line operators $\CC_{k,[e]}$ is identified as an abelian category with the $\Z_k$-equivariant category of $\mathrm{Cl}_e$ modules: \be \CC_{k, [e]} \simeq \mathrm{Cl}_e\textrm{-mod}^{\Z_k} \ee